actions/toolkit/docs/action-versioning.md

 Major version binding allows you to take advantage of bug fixes and critical functionality and security fixes.
 The `master` branch has latest code and is unstable to bind to since a breaking new major version may first get implemented in master.

-> Warning: do not reference `master` since that is
+> Warning: do not reference `master` since that is latest code and can be carrying breaking changes of the next major version.

 ```yaml
 steps: